BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 If you’re thinking about skipping Mitla because you’ve heard it’s small and hard to get to, don’t.
 It’s worth every blood, sweat, tear, and penny you need to visit.
 I loved it–one of my favorite places in Oaxaca.

 Mitla is a completely different experience from Monte Alban.
 While the ladder wows you with its size and grandness, Mitla sucks you in with its details and design.
-You won’t see anything like this anywhere else in Mesoamerica.

 There are three structures open to visitors.
 The first two are the best ones.

 (1) Right next to the ticket office, the first set of ruins consists of a maze of courtyards and rooms.
 It was probably the home of a high priest.
-Besides the stunning geometric carvings on the top part of the walls, look out for the original red paint and the pictures of a jaguar, bird, and snake above one of the doorways.
+Besides the stunning geometric carvings on the top part of the walls, look out for the original red paint and the paintings of a jaguar, bird, and snake above one of the doorways.

 (2) The second structure not to miss is the stunning Group of Columns.
 It reminded me of the Palace of Knossos in Crete.